spinnytea/freecell/README.md

   - [FreeCell lists of difficult (and extra easy) deals](https://www.solitairelaboratory.com/fclists.html)
   - Some games require no free cells :D - so make a 0 cells version restricted to these games
   - Same with a list for solvable 1-cell games
-- TODO auto-solver stops when
+- TODO auto-foundartion stops when
   - (bad) all cards that can go up (i.e. 2229)
   - current rank + 1.5 (3s are set, all the 4s and 5s, red 6s IFF black 5s are up, i.e. 3565, 0342) (all not needed for developing sequences, opp rank + 1))
   - current rank + 1 (3s are set, all the 4s and 5s, but not 6s, i.e. 3555)
   - current rank (3s are set, all the 4s before any 5, i.e. 3444)
   - option to dis/enable until all cascades are in order (all are a single sequence, or all are ascending)
   - demo these with solved-sorted (4 full sequences, but H & S, D & C)
-- IDEA auto-solve gets faster the longer it runs
+- IDEA auto-foundation gets faster the longer it runs
-- TODO can move cards during auto-solver, stops when it gets to a card the user has moved (can start with: stops as soon as a user does a thing)
+- TODO can move cards during auto-foundation, stops when it gets to a card the user has moved (can start with: stops as soon as a user does a thing)
 - IDEA toggle for: move sequence as one vs animate in-between steps (sequence moves vs each card moves)
 - IDEA implement War? just so it's flexible?
 - IDEA implement Spider Solitaire, that could be fun